Blog

 4. VMware Tanzu (Tanzu Platform)

 For organizations heavily invested in VMware vSphere, Tanzu is the logical bridge to Kubernetes.
-It integrates container orchestration directly into the hypervisor layer.
+It integrates container orchestration directly into the legacy hypervisor layer.

 Core Strengths: